|North Carolina Statues|

 This Chip's statue has been converted into a cowboy.
 He was used in advertising by the hamburger chain starting in 1965.
 There are several other fiberglass statues at Bub Hyder's Ranch including International Fiberglass Indian and Paul Bunyan statues.
 The only other Chip's statue that I know of is in Hendersonville, NC.

 Eff is a former Tastee-Freez statue.
-He was installed on the roof of Donnie's Corvette Specialists.
+He is installed on the roof of Donnie's Corvette Specialists.
 The owners acquired the statue from a local Tastee-Freez in 1982 and added this oil drum hat.
 This photo is from 2009.
 In 2016, the statue was blown off the roof.
-It is now inside the shop.
-The owners plan to restored it someday.
+By 2018, the statue had been restored and reinstalled.
+He was repainted to wear a tuxedo.
 Eff had chocolate colored hair and his right arm extended.
 Tee had strawberry colored hair and her left arm extended.
 There is another Eff statue in a private collection in Portland, OR.
-For more, see these websites: 1 and 2.
+For more, see these websites: 1 and 2. [map].

 Morehead City, NC